vaibhavsagar/website/blog/ghci-in-the-browser.md

 tags: haskell, programming
 --------------------------------------------------------------------------------

-I'm happy to announce that you can now run GHCi entirely in your browser[^1].
+I'm happy to announce that you can now run GHCi entirely in your browser (if your browser supports WebAssembly and you're willing to download approximately 700MB of WASM).

 ## Where?